MajuBodas/py4e/README.md

 Visit https://www.py4e.com/

-Please *switch to the branch master* in order to find the course exercises.
+Please *switch to the branch master* in order to find the course assingments.